johnxu21/johnxu21.github.io/teaching/CS472/project/Group/groups.md

 Groups
 =======
-There are 82 students who enrolled for this class.
-We will have 8 groups comprising 10 students each (2 group2 - 10 + 1).
+There are 19 students who enrolled for this class.
+We will have 3 groups comprising 6-7 students each.
 You can voluntarily choose your group mates.
 During the first lab on [Git and GitHub](/teaching/CS472/Timetable/Git_and_GitHub/), we will collect all the names of individuals who have not yet found a group and then allocate you one of the already existing group.